German-BioImaging/fiji_omero_workflows/README.md

 The macro is at:
 https://github.com/German-BioImaging/fiji_omero_workflows/blob/main/macros/TargetQuantificationOMERO.ijm

-This macro processes all images in a given dataset and measures the area positive for collagen or elastin (see code for color deconvolution and thresholding parameters).
+This macro processes all images in a given dataset (or multiple datasets with a given tag) and measures the area positive for collagen or elastin
+(see code for color deconvolution and thresholding parameters).
 Images with no matching ROIs are skipped.
 The measured areas are saved as tables in OMERO.